Academic Warning, Probation, And Suspension

 If a non-athletic activity is required for the probationary student’s major, exceptions to this list may be granted with the approval of the student’s class dean and academic advisor.
 If there is a question as to the appropriateness of an activity, students should consult with their class dean.

 Students who make a noted improvement, but do not achieve the minimum levels outlined above, will be continued on academic probation until their grade point average (cumulative and major) and completed semester hours are at the level(s) expected for their classification.
-Students on academic probation who demonstrate little or no improvement may be suspended or dismissed.
+Students on academic probation who demonstrate little, or no improvement may be suspended or dismissed.

 Students on academic probation for more than one semester may have their financial aid reduced.
 See the catalog section on Financial Aid Satisfactory Academic Progress for more information.